-If you're not sure if you're addicted to alcohol, try the following test.
+This is a moderate drinking plan to help you decide if you are addicted to alcohol or not.
 Keep an honest journal of how much you drink every day for 6 months, and see if you can stick to moderate drinking.
 It's important that you do this for at least 6 months, because it's easy to moderate your drinking for a short time.

 If there are days when you drink more than a moderate amount, make note of the circumstances and identify your triggers.
 Review your journal regularly.
 If you're happy with your use – great.
 But if you're not happy, or if you can't stick to moderate drinking, then that should tell you something.